Adziwiszek/BezierAnimation/README.md

 Project for Analiza Numeryczna at UWr.
 Simple program for animating with Bezier curves.

 To build the project you need cmake and the g++ new enough to compile c++ 23.
-(Also linux is recomended, didn't test yet on windows:P)
+(Also linux is recomended, didn't test it yet on windows:P)

 ---